TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

          :php:`SystemEnvironmentBuilder::initializeGlobalTimeTrackingVariables()`
    :Description:
-         Is set to :php:`$GLOBALS['EXEC_TIME']` but can be altered later in the script if we want to simulate another execution-time when selecting from e.g. a database (used in the frontend for preview of future and past dates)
+         Is set to :php:`$GLOBALS['EXEC_TIME']` but can be altered later in the script if we want to simulate another execution-time when selecting from for example a database (used in the frontend for preview of future and past dates)

          .. note::